For more than 50 years, video games have evolved beyond the scope of our imagination.

 Individual attention span is decreasing at an alarming rate, the average human attention span in 2000 was 12 seconds and in 2015 it was 8.25 seconds.
 Bottom line is that people are no longer consuming information or engaging with content the same way as a decade ago.

-Serious games bridge the gap between theory and practical.
-Participants are encouraged to learn by doing and applying their knowledge into real-life scenarios in order to improve on their decision making and problem solving skills.
+The serious games industry can bridge the gap between theory and practical.
+Participants are encouraged to learn by doing and applying their knowledge into real-life scenarios in order to improve on their decision-making and problem-solving skills.

-Serious games can be applied to self-monitoring, enhanced problem recognition and problem solving abilities, and increased social skills such as collaboration, negotiation, and decision making. because of this serious games can be applied to a broad spectrum of industry verticals such as military, government, education, corporate, and healthcare.
+Serious games can be applied to self monitoring, enhanced problem recognition and problem-solving abilities, and increased social skills such as collaboration, negotiation, and decision making.
+Because of this, serious games can be applied to a broad spectrum of industry vertical markets such as military, government, education, corporate, and healthcare.

 Interactive experiences have a higher chance of being remembered by participants than information presented through a static medium.
-A games’ story, art and sound design has the potential to resonate with the player on several levels, including emotionally, intellectually, and physically.
+A game's story, art and sound design have the potential to resonate with the player on several levels, including the emotional, intellectual, and physical.

 Apparently 50% of business transformation programs fail due to poor employee engagement - it's not enough to captivate audiences, you must continue to retain their interest over time.